 And for many, it sounds scary.
-You might think this signals helplessness or giving up.
+You might think this signals helplessness or give up.
 It is not.
 But it is worth the effort.

 The Renegade’s commitment to an internal ‘yes’ brings immediate ease and eliminates fear and frustration.
 They are ‘at one’ with the moment.
 Without resistance, the YES arises.
 Now, in any situation, they have an infinite number of possible options as they are not caught in the dynamics of fight or flight.
 This is quite limited, and not useful or productive in most situations.

 Most importantly, the ‘yes’ is opening the door to gratitude.
 With no resistance, the internal space is available to see the infinite ways that this moment could serve their family and their children.
 The ‘yes’ signal allows the Renegade to move with life, and in that flow with life, you can turn, adjust, go faster or slower, and easily make corrections.
 The Renegade is using the energy of life and working with the moment…not against it.

 In the flow of life, the Renegade is then often finding gratitude.
 She realizes that there is something that could always be learned from the experience, and from this seeking, she often finds it.
 She realizes that almost every event can be a source for learning, growth, and evolution, and for this…she is grateful.

 There is no moment that doesn’t hold this seed of possibility for the Renegade parent, and they cherish teaching this to their children.
 Every moment contains a true kernel of probable value, and the Renegade parent is always looking for this.
 Once discovered, again and again, gratitude is experienced.
 This is just the beginning because they also know that…